mnemnion/runerip/README.md

 The second test decodes codepoints, summing them together to convince the optimizer to include the decoding.
 Here `runerip` also does well, on the order of 2x faster than standard.

 The third test simply validates that the string is UTF-8, and here, the standard library ekes out a victory, with `runerip` about 0.9x as fast.
-Zig std uses a[highly tuned implementation](https://ziglang.org/documentation/master/std/#std.unicode.utf8ValidateSliceImpl) for this task, including its own lookup DFA.
+Zig std uses a [highly tuned implementation](https://ziglang.org/documentation/master/std/#std.unicode.utf8ValidateSliceImpl) for this task, including its own lookup DFA.
 The `runerip` algorithm is exceedingly simple in comparison, but not in any useful or advantageous way.

 ## Considerations